-Do the ideas given here give a proof that $\zeta(n \geq 2)$ is irrational, all natural number n?
-As all bases k^n have the same prime factors as k, the answer is yes: Table 3 works when these other series are used.
+Do the ideas given here give a proof that $\zeta(n \ge 2)$ is irrational, all natural number n?
+As all bases $k^n$ have the same prime factors as k, the answer is yes: Table 3, in conjunction with Section 5, works when these other series are used.

-With the assumption of Lemmas 1 and 2 and Theorem 1 of Section 5, does the proof distill to a geometric proof?
-Note that the denominator of the partial sums of a z_k series with upper bound n will be much larger than n^k , more like $(n!)^k$.
-Also simple number theory proofs show that (n-1,n) = (n,n+1) = 1, that the natural numbers are consecutively relatively prime.
-So one suspects such partials sums will have quickly growing denominators.
-This points to the central intuition about this series; the fractions added have denominators growing by one (with a power) and this marks how the series differs from the "neatness" of the geometric and telescoping series.
+With the assumption of Theorem 1 of Section 5 does the proof distill to a geometric proof?
+Note that the denominator of the partial sums of a $z_k$ series with upper bound n will be much larger than $n^k$ , more like $(n!)^k$ , so this theorem is highly plausible.
+Also simple number theory proofs show that (n-1,n) = (n, n+1) = 1, that the natural numbers are consecutively relatively prime.
+So one suspects such partial sums will have denominators that have increasing prime factors.
+This points to the central intuition about this series; the fractions added have denominators growing by one (with a power) and this marks how the series differs from the "spaciness" of the geometric and telescoping series.
 If one grants Theorem 1 as intuitively plausible is Figure 9 of Section 3 enough: the nudging of a trajectory by the terms (the addition of terms) of any $\zeta(k)$ builds a trajectory that never "hits" a rational dot; all rational sector areas are perpetually offset yielding a sector area that must be irrational - is that enough?
+I think it is enough for a good conjecture: they are all irrational.
+For more on geometric proofs see Sondow's proof of the irrationality of e [11].
+His proof can be translated into a concentric circle version.